tdsteph1/MongoScraper/README.md

 A new note is generated when the user clicks the save note button and updates the database.
 Now that the note is no longer null we can now display the note.

 ![Img10](https://github.com/tdsteph1/MongoScraper/blob/master/public/images/Img10.png)
-User view note that was previously saved for a particular article.
+User views the note that was previously saved for a particular article.